 Tools.
 Be aware that you’ll need special tools for some jobs.
 You can rent tools, and you can often buy tools with what you’ll save on labor, but if you don’t already own the tools, you probably don’t have very much experience at using them.
 Once again, think twice before jumping in with both feet unless you have experience with the necessary tools.

 Time.
 Don’t forget to take your time into consideration.
 Even spare time has a value—and the value of yours is worth factoring into the equation.
 Although a professional repair person can probably do the job considerably faster than you can, you actually may complete some jobs sooner by doing them yourself because you won’t have to wait for professionals to show up.

 There is definitely something to be said for hiring a pro to handle a project from start to finish—particularly if you find a professional who gives you a quality job at a good price.

 Unfortunately, that isn’t always easy.

 The best way to find good people is through personal recommendations.
 Talk to friends or neighbors who have had similar work done and were happy with the results and the service.
-Or, on the web, you can go to HomeAdvisor to get local, pre-screened home professionals (they have screened more than 30,000 contractors, home repair people, etc.).

 Or, you can talk to local building supply dealers or turn to Google—your most likely source of names if you’re dealing with a home-repair emergency.